alexkarls/tournament-manager/README.md

 - Make sure that ALL dependencies (found in the root, client, api and scripts folder) are installed.
 - Make sure that the database "tournament" exists.
-- Make sure that the tables exists, these are found in the scripts folder (submission (moodle) containts a model on this as well)
+- Make sure that the tables exists, these are found in the scripts folder (the submission contains a model on this as well)
 - Make sure that there are .env files in both the api and scripts folders and that these passes correct DB_HOST, DB_USER and DB_PASS (or hard code it in the .js files)

 For problems, other concerns or questions I'm available at: ak223ke@student.lnu.se